pickledish/nua/bed.md

 Just throw him in the crate eh!

-* If he cries that’s him trying to say that he loves you
+He might cry the tiniest bit, that is his way of saying he loves you (but for real even if this does happen he should stop after a minute or two).

-* He really likes to cuddle on the bed at night, he would love if you allow a little cuddle time after his last walk before you throw him in the crate
+He really likes to cuddle on the bed at night, he would love if you allow a little cuddle time after his last walk before you throw him in the crate.

-* (Nua cuddles are mostly just him lying at the foot of the bed maybe on top of your feet but sometimes he’s down to spoon)
+(Nua cuddles are mostly just him lying at the foot of the bed maybe on top of your feet but sometimes he’s down to spoon)